 Prison guard Vince tells Molly from acting class, that one inmate is his 24 y.o. love child.
 Vince takes him home to stay with his family - straight A son with fat girl fetish, college dropout/stripper daughter and cute wife.

 The Rizzos, a family who doesn't share their habits, aspirations, and careers with one another, find their delicate web of lies disturbed by the arrival of a young ex-con (Strait) brought home by Vince (Garcia), the patriarch of the family, who is a corrections officer in real life, and a hopeful actor in private.Written by

-In the scene where Vinnie and Molly are confronted by Joyce, a picture on the wall as she is on the stairs keeps moving.
+In the scene where Vinnie and Molly are confronted by Joyce, Joyce changes stair levels throughout the scene.
 See more »

 See more »

 Plotted somewhat like a farce but as emotionally resonate as the best comedy-dramas, City Island is most aptly described, simply and literally, as wonderful.
 The cast is unfailingly strong with producer Andy Garcia giving himself the meatiest role – to great effect.
 A few too many "dems" and "dose" may lace his New York accent but he is funny, sincere, frustrated and perseverant in a wide panoply of scenes with actors who have either been TV-type cast (Juliana Margulies), indie-film type cast (Emily Mortimer) or not yet had a real chance to really strut their stuff (Steven Straight, Dominik Garcia-Lorido, and a promising Ezra Miller).
 Alan Arkin pops in with his usual world-weary Weltanshauung but it plays wonderfully here.